 In that same poll, more people were interested in robotic process automation for the future.
 The majority of respondents, 41 percent, expect to put a significant emphasis on robotic process automation in the coming years and 28 percent expect to put moderate emphasis on it.
 About 31 percent of respondents have limited to no emphasis expected in the future.

 Robotic process automation isn’t so new that it’s hard to come by in the accounts receivable department.
 Tools do exist to help automate this process.
-Take a look at software products like Anytime Collect.

 THE BENEFITS OF ROBOTIC PROCESS AUTOMATION IN ACCOUNTS RECEIVABLE